What is Listening?

 This is the second step.
-The hearing ability plays an important role in receiving the message.
-Since listening is an active process the meaning from both verbal and non-verbal cues are to be translated.
+Hearing ability plays an important role in receiving the message.
+Since listening is an active process the meaning from both verbal and non-verbal cues is to be translated.

-In this step, the listener tries to comprehend the meaning of the words being spoken.
+In this step, the listener tries to comprehend the meaning of the spoken words.
 This is like decoding the message.
-This occurs when there is a synchronisation between the speaker and the listener.
+This occurs when there is a synchronization between the speaker and the listener.

 In this step, the listener tries to evaluate the information received both qualitatively and quantitatively.
 Through this step, the listener forms an opinion about the message received.

 This step shows the ability of the listener to hold on to the message.
 Here, the listener categorizes the information for the future.
 Usually, the information is stored in the memory for future use.